coderofsalvation/coderofsalvation.github.io/_posts/2018-10-09-why-IFTTT-will-win.md

 > Who to blame? :)

+## The secret of IFTTT?

+No idea, but here goes :)

-> In order to pull something off like IFTTT, one really needs to understand the problem both on a human- and technical-level.
+> In order to pull something off like IFTTT, I think 3 things are important:

+* understand the human challenges
+* understand the technical challenges
+* filter out noise, and reduce it to its essence

 Imho IFTTT got it right from the beginning, by selling simplicity instead of complexity.
-IFTTT is a lion with face of a cow: it makes something incredibly complex very simple.
+IFTTT is a lion with the friendly face of a cow: it makes something incredibly complex, very simple.

 # Why I think IFTTT is lightyears ahead

-I'm very thankful to have had experience with highrisk, highvolume webintegrations (I've done some important B2B integration-projects with booking.com, airbnb, expedia etc).
+I'm very thankful to have had experience with highrisk, highvolume webintegrations.
+I've done some important B2B integration-projects using booking.com, airbnb, expedia etc.
-I kindof know what to expect or to offer:
+I kindof know what to expect/offer when using/designing API's:

 * a sandbox and production API
 * documentation
 * back-and-forth emailing with the supportdesk
 * certification scenario by phone etc.

-Eventhough these companies did an incredible job at helping us, it's not anywhere near this:
+Eventhough these companies did an incredible job at helping us, it's not anywhere near THIS:

 <img src="/public/ifttt-onboarding.png"/>

 > IFTTT platform turned a very hairy human process into a bunch of green lights.

-The fact that the IFTTT Platform wasn't just designed as a REST api tells me that they're next-level.
+The fact that the IFTTT Platform wasn't just designed as a REST api tells me that they're innovative.
 I've designed some fairly good API onboarding-processes for sales, but IFTTT Platform completely blows that away.
 I definately hope the trigger/recipe/action-paradigm will become a standard in Europe as well.
-It would make life so much easier.